UltimateHG/ultimatehg.github.io/_articles/0003_acrobat_fuzz_2.md

 JP2KDecOptCreate: ret = 001A1C48
 ```

-The article also mentioned that nop5 and nop6 were wrappers around `free` and `memcpy` respectively, but I also had to make sure for myself:<br>
+The article also mentioned that nop5 and nop6 were wrappers around `free` and `memcpy` respectively, but I also had to make sure for myself:

 nop5:
 ```
 eax=7bc6c51c ebx=00000000 ecx=79c735d0 edx=04000000 esi=79c735d0 edi=00000000